unixpickle/reverseproxy/README.md

 # reverseproxy

-**reverseproxy** is a fully functional and configurable reverse HTTP proxy implementation for Go.
+**reverseproxy** is a lightweight HTTP reverse-proxy implementation.

 # Overview